Trump administration announces new military operation in Somalia

 Since the fall of the Siad Barre government in 1991, the social conditions in the country have deteriorated dramatically, Somalia is today one of the most impoverished nations in the world.
 In a country which 70 percent of the population is aged 30 and under, youth unemployment is at 67 percent, according to UN figures.
 The poverty rate for the Somalian masses is at a shocking 73 percent, and life expectancy is 55 years.
 More than half the population does not have access to clean water sources, resulting in elevated levels of disease.

 Decades of war and conflict stoked by US imperialism have taken its toll on the Somalian masses, with thousands left maimed.

-Escalating military operations in Somalia also come amidst a devastating famine currently sweeping across Somalia and Eastern Africa, which is expected to afflict tens of millions.
+Escalating military operations in Somalia also come amidst a devastating famine currently sweeping across Somalia and East Africa, which is expected to afflict tens of millions.
 The US-backed imperialist violence will only exacerbate the intolerable social crisis afflicted on the Somalian masses and the surrounding region.

 With the election of a nationalist figure in Donald Trump to the White House, the US ruling class is turning to ever more aggressive and reckless means to hold onto the massive amounts of wealth it has accumulated at the expense of the world’s working class.

 Rivals to US domination across the globe such as China and Russia, and increasingly, France and Germany, constitute the ultimate targets in Washington’s drive for global domination of economic resources and markets in order to rid itself of the crisis of capitalism.

 The WSWS recently published its 75,000th article.
 Become a monthly donor today and keep up this vital work.
 It only takes a minute.
 Thank you.